samjones00/docs/docs/csharp-client.md

 builder.Services.AddJsonApiClient(builder.Configuration["BaseUrl"]);
 ```

-For simplification the docs will reference the substitutable & more broadly available `JsonServiceClient`.
+It's now recommended to use `JsonApiClient` when it's available, but for simplification the docs will continue to reference the substitutable & more broadly available `JsonServiceClient`.

 ### Setup